 Excepting the 2009-10 season, angler catch rate has been lower than pre wall totals and has been deteriorating.
-The number of anglers fishing the channel has also been lower, particularly over the 2011-12 season.
+The number of anglers fishing the channel has also been lower, particularly over the 2011-12 and 2012-13 seasons.

-The condition factor of trout caught within the channel has reduced since the wall was built excepting the 2009-10 season when a slight improvement was noted, though not to pre wall levels.
-The two most recently surveyed seasons (2010-11, 2011-12) illustrated a large decline in both rainbow and brown trout condition factor.
-Lake Rotoiti opening day creel surveys noted a significant drop in rainbow two-year-old condition factor in 2011-12, and quick figures point toward 2012-13 two-year-olds also being in poorer condition than the 2000-2010 period.
+The condition factor of trout caught within the channel has declined compared with prewall measurements since the wall was built.
+The 2009-10 season noted a slight improvement in both rainbow and brown condition before a drop in condition through 2010-11 and 2011-12 particularly in the rainbow trout measured.
+The 2012-13 season saw a significant drop in brown trout condition, but with only 4 fish measured is too few to make a decent comparison.
+The rainbows improved significantly in terms of condition, but length was significantly reduced.
+Lake Rotoiti opening day creel surveys noted a significant drop in rainbow two-year-old condition factor during 2011-12 and a further depression for the 2012-13 two-year-olds.
+An anecdotal perception of the 2013-14 Opening (just completed) points toward an improvement in this seasons 2-year-old catch.
 The summer creel undertaken annually on Lake Rotorua has also shown a decline in fish condition since 2007-08 when the wall was constructed.
-This may be a consequence of lack of smelt in Lake Rotorua and/ or warm summer lake temperatures and algal blooms affecting the lake from this period.
+This may be a consequence of lack of smelt in Lake Rotorua and/or warm summer lake temperatures and algal blooms affecting the lake from this period.
+The 2012-13 summer creel indicated an improvement in rainbow trout size and condition, along with anecdotal reports of smelt appearing in numbers.
+This was the best rainbow trout condition noted since the 2009-10 summer creel.

-In the two seasons surveyed prior to the wall being in place anglers perceptions of catch rate, fish size and satisfaction were rated acceptable to good/ satisfied.
+In the two seasons surveyed prior to the wall being in place, anglers perceptions of catch rate, fish size and satisfaction were rated acceptable to good/ satisfied.

-In three of the four angling seasons surveyed since the diversion wall was constructed, anglers perceptions of catch rate and fish size have been poor to terrible and anglers have perceived their satisfaction as being dissatisfied to strongly dissatisfied.
-Only one of the four seasons surveyed since the wall construction has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.
+In four of the five angling seasons surveyed since the diversion wall was constructed, angler's perceptions of catch rate and fish size have been rated 'poor' to 'terrible' and anglers satisfaction has been classed 'dissatisfied' to 'highly dissatisfied'.
+Only one of the five seasons surveyed since the wall construction has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.

 In response to what detracts from their angling experience, fishers have over the course of the surveys identified three main areas of detractions.
-The quality of the water, which also encompasses the water level, the number of fish caught and the quality of the fish caught.
+The quality of the water (which also encompasses the water level), the number of fish caught and the quality of the fish caught.
 These are all immediately in line of anglers sight and the first things that come to mind, such as 'I haven't caught any fish', 'my fish are terrible' or 'the water is low and filthy'.